Revision of Ecolabel Criteria for Dishwasher and Laundry Detergents

 For this revision, developments and new insights in environmental, safety, technical, market and functional areas will be taken into account.
 Moreover, during the development of the revised criteria, Ecolabel and GPP aim for continuous widespread consultation with experts and stakeholders, such as manufacturing, supply chain industry, consumer organizations and NGOs.
 This will help ensure Europe-wide applicability.

 PRé’s contribution to the project will lie mainly in technical analysis.
 We will perform a literature review to identify environmental hotspots and potential opportunities for improving the sustainability of dishwasher and laundry detergents.

 Join the Consultation Process

-Would you like to be involved in the consultation process as a stakeholder?
+ould you like to be involved in the consultation process as a stakeholder?
 Please contact PRé.
-If you are registered as stakeholder, you will be regularly informed about the progress of the study, you will have access to preliminary results and draft documents, and you will be asked for stakeholder consultation.
+If you are registered as a stakeholder, you will be regularly informed about the progress of the study, you will have access to preliminary results and draft documents, and you will be asked for stakeholder consultation.
 This will give you the opportunity to give input where changes in current criteria need to be made and help to assure the development of a fair set of criteria.

 I believe every organisation can be triggered to make a positive change, with the right information and action plan.
 I enjoy helping organisations get there by translating complex sustainability metrics into actionable information.